-E-mail: APadlan@hrsa.gov
+E-mail: MLee1@hrsa.gov

-Applicants may need assistance when working online to submit their application forms electronically.
-Applicants should always obtain a case number when calling for support.
-For assistance with submitting the application in Grants.gov, contact Grants.gov 24 hours a day, seven days a week, excluding Federal holidays at:
+You may need assistance when working online to submit your Phase 1 application forms electronically.
+Always obtain a case number when calling for support.
+For assistance with submitting the application in Grants.gov, contact Grants.gov 24 hours a day, seven days a week, excluding Federal holidays: